 Considering converting your print book into an ebook?
 Offering your book in multiple formats is one of the easiest ways to reach more readers.
-While some readers prefer to read in the print format, there are some who prefer to read ebooks only.
+While some readers prefer to read in print, some prefer to read ebooks only.
 Not offering your book in ebook format, is a guarantee your content will never reach them, so why limit your book's distribution?

 IngramSpark Ebook Distribution